 As I've said for a while now, hate stupidifies.
 (For the atheopath readers, that's stupid-i-fies, it makes people stupid.)
 Their emotions cloud their reasoning abilities.

-There were some interesting things in an article from Zimmerman that ran last year.
-(OK, so I'm late on this, I don't read the thing, remember?
-I blundered across it a while back, forgot it, found it again.)
+There were some interesting things in an article from Zimmerman that ran in February 2012.
+(I blundered across it a while back, forgot it, found it again.)
 He was busy demonizing Ken Ham and portraying him as someone who is only in it for the money.
 Zimmerman must be assuming that Ken Ham is like the other atheists.
 In fact, I'd like to see a comparison of who gets more money, Ken Ham or Richard Dawkins.
-Yeah, that'll shut you up!
+Yeah, that'll shut him up!

 This was really interesting: